Azure-Samples/resource-manager-ruby-template-deployment/Hybrid/README.md

 Done deploying!!

-You can connect via: `ssh azureSample@damp-dew-79.westus.cloudapp.azure.com`
+You can connect via: `ssh azureSample@damp-dew-79.local.cloudapp.azurestack.external`
 ```

-You should be able to run `ssh azureSample@{your dns value}.westus.cloudapp.azure.com` to connect to your new VM.
+You should be able to run `ssh azureSample@{your dns value}.local.cloudapp.azurestack.external` to connect to your new VM.

 ### How to enable logs and retrieve operation logs?